grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 ---
 aliases:
   - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist/
+  - /docs/mimir/latest/operators-guide/deploy-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist/
 description:
   Learn how to migrate from using Consul as KV store for hash rings to using memberlist without any downtime.
-menuTitle: Migrating from Consul to memberlist
+menuTitle: Migrate from Consul to memberlist
-title: Migrating from Consul to memberlist KV store for hash rings without downtime
+title: Migrate from Consul to memberlist KV store for hash rings without downtime
 weight: 40
 ---

-# Migrating from Consul to memberlist KV store for hash rings without downtime
+# Migrate from Consul to memberlist KV store for hash rings without downtime

 Mimir Jsonnet uses memberlist as KV store for hash rings since Mimir 2.2.0.